dcaba/slides/src/190620_devopsExchange_IaC/content/home/cap3-Comp.md

 * Almost a standard
 * 0.12 comes with lots of presents
   * loops
-  * json support
+  * JSON support
   * actual booleans
-* Providers for almost everything
+* Providers and modules for almost everything
   * Including Fastly!

 ---